TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 pageTitleFirst
 --------------

+.. container:: table-row

+   Property
-..  confval:: pageTitleFirst
+         pageTitleFirst

-    :name: config-pageTitleFirst
+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

-    :Default: `0`
+   Default
+         0

+   Description
          TYPO3 by default prints a title tag in the format "website: page title".

          If :typoscript:`pageTitleFirst` is set (and if the page title is printed), then the page title will be printed IN FRONT OF the template title.
 So it will look like "page title: website".